The Best Pizza in Every State

 Locations in Grand Forks and Fargo; 701-540-4534 or rhombuspizza.com

-This low-key joint is celebrating its 35th anniversary this year.
+This low-key joint is celebrating almost 40 years in business.
 To celebrate, let’s toast with a slice of the pepperoni-packed Maximum Pep.

-Short for “Specialita Tradizionale Garantita,” this newish Tulsa spot uses mostly Italian-imported ingredients, including melt-in-your-mouth buffalo milk mozzarella and San Marzano tomatoes.
+Short for “Specialita Tradizionale Garantita,” this spot uses mostly Italian-imported ingredients, including melt-in-your-mouth buffalo milk mozzarella and San Marzano tomatoes.
 Drool…

 Billed as being “Ranch-free since ’83” (a big pizza no-no we’re totally guilty of…), Portland’s first-ever pizza-by-the-slice shop is definitely a hit on the West Coast.